thirdweb-example/marketplace/README.md

 Let's create a component that enables user's to connect with [Metamask](https://metamask.io/).

-Create a new folder called `components`, and a file called `CreateWallet.tsx` within our new folder.
+Create a new folder called `components`, and a file called `ConnectWallet.tsx` within our new folder.

 Here's the code for our user's to connect their wallets: